DevExpress-Examples/bi-dashboard-non-visual-custom-export/readme.md

 ## Overview

-The following files used in this example:
+The following files are used in this example:

 ### FunnelItemExportControlProvider

  [CS](./CS/DashboardExporterApp/ExportControlProviders/FunnelItemExportControlProvider.cs)/[VB](./VB/DashboardExporterApp/ExportControlProviders/FunnelItemExportControlProvider.vb)

 The `FunnelItemExportControlProvider` class implements the [ICustomExportControlProvider](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ICustomExportControlProvider) interface.
-The `FunnelItemExportControlProvider` is used to configure the printable control for the custom Funnel item contained in the dashboard.
+The `FunnelItemExportControlProvider` is used to configure the printable control for the custom Funnel item in the dashboard.

 The [ICustomExportControlProvider.GetPrintableControl](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.ICustomExportControlProvider.GetPrintableControl(DevExpress.DashboardCommon.CustomItemData-DevExpress.DashboardCommon.CustomItemExportInfo)) method specifies the printable `XRChart` control that is used to export the custom Funnel.
 The method gets [CustomItemExportInfo](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemExportInfo) and [CustomItemData](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemData) objects as parameters.

-The `CustomItemExportInfo` object contains the custom Funnel's export settings as [ExportMode](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemExportInfo.ExportMode) and master filter state.
+The `CustomItemExportInfo` object contains the custom Funnel's export settings as the [ExportMode](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.CustomItemExportInfo.ExportMode) and master filter state.

 The `ChartControl.SelectionMode` property is updated according to the actual master filter mode.
 The [SetSelection](https://docs.devexpress.com/Dashboard/DevExpress.DashboardWin.CustomControlProviderBase.SetSelection(DevExpress.DashboardCommon.CustomItemSelection)) method updates the custom control according to the current master filter selection.